-- Financial pressure from increased energy costs, workforce pressures, an increased savings requirement and the resultant budget pressures across all directorates - This is being addressed by detailed budgetary reviews across all directorates setting individual savings targets - plus a long term sustainability review, now underway, to identify and implement the operational changes required to achieve increased recurring savings. - Workforce review and the management of organisational change, including effective communication and ensuring the optimum focus of skills and roles. - There are formal mechanisms to manage workforce review and any subsequent organisational change.
+- Assessment and management of the risk of aggression and violence - This is being addressed by individual patient risk assessment and management plans, prevention and management of violence and aggression (PMVA) policies, staff training, and monitoring and review of all incidents. - Workforce review and the management of organisational change, including effective communication and ensuring the optimum focus of skills and roles. - There are formal mechanisms to manage workforce review and any subsequent organisational change.
 These include the Partnership Forum, the Workforce Transition group and the boards Organisational Change Policy.